ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 When using `hash` algorithm the right part of `JOIN` is uploaded into RAM.

 When using `partial_merge` algorithm ClickHouse sorts the data and dumps it to the disk.
 The `merge` algorithm in ClickHouse differs a bit from the classic realization.
 First ClickHouse sorts the right table by [join key](../../sql-reference/statements/select/join.md#select-join) in blocks and creates min-max index for sorted blocks.
 Then it sorts parts of left table by `join key` and joins them over right table.
-The index is also used to skip unneeded right table blocks.
+The min-max index is also used to skip unneeded right table blocks.

 ## join_any_take_last_row {#settings-join_any_take_last_row}